cloudmesh/cm_metric/doc/source/index.rst

 **********************************************************************
-Welcome to Cloud Metrics's documentation!
+Welcome to CloudMesh Metric's documentation!
 **********************************************************************